Birth Control for Acne – How Does It Work And Can Birth Control Help Acne?

 Birth control for acne has been proven to improve hormonal acne in many cases, but be aware of the fact that it will not clear your skin entirely, and it can take quite a bit of time to work.
 By the best estimates, birth control can clear 60% of blemishes after 6 months.
 Using birth control for acne is most helpful when it’s combined with a full acne treatment system, like Exposed Skincare.
 There are a lot of acne systems on the market right now, like Proactiv or Murad, among others, but we recommend Exposed because their formula makes sense.

 To treat acne, most systems use ingredients like benzoyl peroxide and salicylic acid.
 Exposed does too, they’re great acne-fighting ingredients.
 The problem is, many systems use too much of these ingredients.
 They clear acne right away, they seem like miracle products, but then your acne comes back.
-That’s because the concentration of these ingredients is too harsh and it is irritating your skin.
+That’s because the concentration of these ingredients is too harsh8 and it is irritating your skin.
 This causes inflammation, the biggest cause of acne.
 These kinds of products are counterproductive.

 Exposed, on the other hand, uses relatively low concentrations, and they also utilize natural ingredients that help soothe the skin and reduce acne, like green tea extract and tea tree oil.
 When combined with the right amount of benzoyl peroxide and salicylic acid, they make a gentle but effective formula for all skin types.
 Using birth control for acne can reduce your oil production, and Exposed Skincare can help take care of the other two main causes of acne, bacteria and inflammation.